GSI-Fing-Udelar/tectonic/docs/ini_config.md

 * `debug`: Show debug messages during execution (also shows stack trace on error).
 Default: `yes`.
 * `keep_ansible_logs`: Keep Ansible logs on guests.
 Default: `no`.
+* `proxy`: Proxy configuration to use inside guest machines, if necessary for web access.
+Default: no proxy.

 ### [aws] section:
 * `aws_region`: The region to deploy instances in AWS.
 Default: